DoctorWhoof/tato/readme.md

 A minimalist **_immediate mode_**, **_no_std_** and **_no allocations_** layout library for rectangular elements (Frames), intended for games, embedded systems, and other constrained environments. **Matte does not perform any rendering**, it simply lays out nested rectangles (Frames) with margins and gaps between children.

 While easy to use, Matte's approach is very limited and can't create complex layouts!
+There are several key functions to work with:
+- [Frame::push()] to push fixed size elements
+- [Frame::push_size()] to add elements with specific dimensions (with automatic scaling)
+- [Frame::fill()] for proportional elements
+- [Frame::center()] and [Frame::center_fill()] for centered elements
+- [Frame::place()] for arbitrary positioning with automatic scaling

-There's simply the function [Frame::push()], to push fixed size elements, and [Frame::fill()] for proportional elements.
-Both can operate from any side (Left, Right, Top, and Bottom).
+All these functions can operate from any side (Left, Right, Top, and Bottom).
 Repeatedly adding from the same side is analogous to using a "Row" or "Column" in a more complex GUI library.

-(More features will be added in the future.)

 It does not have any knowledge of fancy things like *rendering* and *input*.
 Instead, it provides you with closures that are aware of their parent Frame's rectangle and available space, and you do the rendering and input yourself.